-An eligible employee may elect to have a specified amount withheld on a pretax basis from each pay, up to the annual maximum, to be used for reimbursement of medical expenses which are not covered by insurance.
+An eligible employee may elect to have a specified amount withheld on a pre-tax basis from the first two pay checks each month, up to the annual maximum, to be used for reimbursement of medical expenses which are not covered by insurance, in accordance with the plan and IRS regulations.
 Eligible expenses are those currently recognized as deductible for Federal Tax purposes, except mileage and parking.

-Funds which are withheld must be reimbursed for expenses incurred in the Plan year in which they are withheld or, the grace period, or under current IRS rules, the unused funds will be forfeited.
+Funds which are withheld must be reimbursed for expenses incurred in the Plan year in which they are withheld or, the grace period, or under current IRS rules, the unused funds will be forfeited